maxomatic458/quic-send/README.md

 Because no third party (except the STUN request) is involved, if the holepunch fails, a connection will not be established.
 But since QUIC is UDP based, the holepunch should work for most networks.

+It might be required to run the program with escalated priviliages.

 ## Usage
 Sender:
 ```bash